 These courses generally cover the same material across all college institutions, which is why many students choose to take them at a community college.
 Some students even go on to complete their Associate’s Degree before transferring schools to earn their Bachelor’s.

-In addition to saving money on tuition, attending community college also provides the added benefit of living at home, which is exponentially cheaper than living in the dorms are finding an apartment of your own.
+In addition to saving money on tuition, attending community college also provides the added benefit of living at home, which is exponentially cheaper than living in the dorms and finding an apartment of your own.

-Look into work-study or Resident Advisor (RA) Programs
+Look into work-study or Resident Advisor (RA) Programs to help save money

 Many colleges and universities offer opportunities to work on campus in a range of different functions.
 While some of these work-study opportunities are located on campus working in the bookstore or a coffee shop, others are offered at off-campus locations.